saolsen/jarvis/README.md

 # jarvis

 Jarvis enables you to easily create web aplications that use speech recogniton.

+## Running Locally

+Must have redis and postgres installed (locally or somewhre that can be hit by local processes)
+Set the following environment variables

+* POSTGRES_URL "jdbc:postgresql://my.host:port/database?user=username&password=mahpass&ssl=true"
+* REDIS_URL    "redis://username:password@my.host:port"

 ## Organization